Atrix256/SampleZoo/doc/progressive.md

-# Progressive vs Non Progressive Sequeneces
+# Progressive and Open Sequences

 ## Progressive Sequences

-Progressive sequences are sequences that you can add more samples to as you desire without having to recreate everything from scratch.
+Progressive sequences are sequences that keep their desirable properties when using a subset of the entire sequence.

 For instance, random numbers are a progressive sequence.
 If you have 5 random numbers but want a 6th, you can just add a 6th random number.